aryavsaigal/dragonclash/README.md

 - magical bitboards!!!! (without the al in magical)
 - negamax with alpha beta pruning
 - zobrist hashing
+- transposition table
+- iterative deepening
+- aspiration window
+- history heurestic table
 - fancy board representation (that doesn't work in 99% of terminals)
+- much more

 ## upcoming features

-- tt
-- iterative deepening
-- better move ordering
 - everything else on the chessprogramming wiki
 - a complete rewrite in assembly for optimisation
 - play against a chimpanzee that is playing random moves